Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: Abstract

 \section{Abstract}

 Can the $\lambda$-calculus be considered a reasonable computational model?
 Can we use it for measuring the time \emph{and} space consumption of algorithms?
 While the literature contains positive answers about time, much less is known about space.
 This paper presents a new reasonable space cost model for the $\lambda$-calculus, based on a variant over the Krivine abstract machine.
 For the first time, this cost model is able to accommodate logarithmic space.
-Moreover, we study the time behavior of our machine and show how to transport our results to the call-by-value $\lambda$-calculus.
+Moreover, we study the time behavior of our machine, which is unreasonable but it can be turned into a reasonable one using known techniques.
+Finally, we show how to transport our results to the call-by-value $\lambda$-calculus.